kavzov/testtask/README.md

 `python 3.6`
 `psycopg2`

 You may pull and run docker image of the repository files:

 `docker pull kavzov/wg_tasks`
-Run:
 `docker run -it -p 8080:8080 --name tasks --link backenv:localhost kavzov/wg_tasks bash`
 Use the cli commands inside the 'tasks' container:
 `task1` - handles cats colors info and fill db with the data